HomeArticlesBest M.2 NVMe SSDs 2026: Which to Buy for PC and PS5

 SATA or NVMe?

-There are two main types of M.2 SSD: SATA drives (using the older AHCI protocol) and NVMe drives (using PCI Express).
+There are two main types of M.2 SSD: SATA drives, which use the older AHCI protocol, and NVMe drives, which use PCI Express.
 It matters, because SATA was designed for mechanical hard drives and tops out at about 600 MB/s in its third generation — so even the fastest SATA SSD is capped there.
 NVMe was built for flash storage and uses the far quicker PCI Express bus, unlocking speeds of several gigabytes per second.
 Almost every M.2 drive sold today, and almost every recent motherboard, is NVMe, which is what you want.

-This is the most common question, and the honest answer is that PCIe 4.0 is enough for nearly everyone.
-Drives like the 990 Pro and the P310 deliver 5–7 GB/s, which is plenty for gaming, everyday use and content on a PS5.
-PCIe 5.0 drives such as the 9100 Pro reach up to 14.8 GB/s, but that only benefits professionals moving very large files, and they cost significantly more and need a recent PCIe 5.0 board (an Intel Z790/X870 or AMD X670-class motherboard).
-For the vast majority of buyers, a good PCIe 4.0 drive in 1TB or 2TB remains the rational choice in 2026.
+The honest answer, though, is that PCIe 4.0 is enough for nearly everyone.
+Drives like the 990 Pro and the P310 deliver in the 5–7 GB/s range, which is plenty for gaming, everyday use and content on a PS5.
+A Gen 5 drive such as the 9100 Pro reaches up to 14.8 GB/s, but that only benefits professionals moving very large files, and those drives cost significantly more and need a recent board — an Intel Z790/X870 or AMD X670 class motherboard.
+For the vast majority of buyers, a good PCIe 4.0 drive remains the rational choice in 2026.

 Memory type: SLC, MLC, TLC and QLC